ST. JOHN'S ANGLICAN WOLFVILLE, N.S.

 Picture

-Duncan Stumpf (baritone) is a first-year geology and biology major at Acadia University.
+Duncan Stumpf (baritone) is a second-year geology and biology major at Acadia University.
 Duncan is very interested in pre-historic life.
 He looks forward to studying paleontology at the graduate level and pursuing research opportunities to discover more about dinosaur vocalisation.
 Growing up in rural near-north Ontario, surrounded by trees, lakes, and wild things, Duncan is deeply passionate about nature, and enjoys spending time outdoors immersed in his surroundings either by biking, hiking, doing nature photography, and sailing.
-With a history of music-making in his hometown, Duncan is eager to get involved in some Wolfville music.
+With a history of music-making in his hometown, Duncan loves getting involved with music in Wolfville.
 He plays bassoon with the Acadia Symphonic Band, sings with the Manning Memorial Chapel Choir, and is thrilled to sing at Saint John’s as well!

 Image of the choir singing in the choir stalls